-They are free to attend, and available to anyone living with HIV in London.
+The classes are free to attend, and available to anyone living with HIV in London.
 Carers or partners of people living with HIV in London may also attend free of charge.

 What do they cover?

-- increase their confidence in the kitchen
+- Increase people’s confidence in the kitchen

-- better manage their health
+- Better manage their own health

-- reduce their risk of developing further health complications
+- Reduce their risk of developing further health complications

-- improve their overall quality of life.
+- Improve their overall quality of life.

-The classes are also a great opportunity to meet other people living with HIV and to share experiences.
+The classes are also a great opportunity to meet other people living with HIV and share experiences.

-- managing symptoms
+- Managing symptoms and side-effects